 In response, several cities and states or working on banning e-cigarettes.

-The e-cigarette and vaping attorneys at The Dunken Law Firm have extensive experience holding manufacturers responsible for their dangerous products.
+The mass tort litigation attorney at The Dunken Law Firm have extensive experience holding manufacturers responsible for their dangerous products.
 If you or a loved one believes you have suffered lung damage in relation to vaping, you may be entitled to compensation.
 Schedule a free consultation to discuss your legal options by calling (713) 554-6780 or through our online contact form.